 Silversmithing 101

-Silversmithing 101 — Beginner Intensive
+Silversmithing 101 — Beginner Foundation

 Silversmithing 101 is our foundational course for true beginners—perfect if you’ve never touched a torch.
 You’ll learn the core techniques, tools, safety, and decision-making that working silversmiths rely on every day.
 The goal is simple: give you the skills, confidence, and workflow to keep creating well beyond this class.